HiltonRoscoe/CDFPrototype/CVR/EXAMPLES.md

 ## SelectionPosition

 `SelectionPosition` is used to state facts about an area on the ballot where a voter's selection in a particular contest can be indicated.
-This may include its position on the ballot, the number of voter represented by its selection, evidentiary information regarding the existence of a `Mark` and determinations, among others.
+This may include its position on the ballot, the number of votes represented by its selection, evidentiary information regarding the existence of a `Mark` and determinations, among others.

 ### Position and Rank